PepperDash/PanasonicDisplay.EPI/README.md

 ## Dependencies

 The [Essentials](https://github.com/PepperDash/Essentials) application is required.
 It is referenced as a submodule and will be automatically checked out when cloning this repo if set to recurse submodules.
-This allows different builds of the Essentials application to be reference by checking out the desired submodule commit.
+This allows different builds of the Essentials application to be referenced by checking out the desired submodule commit.

  ## Documentation
  For detailed documentation about how Plugins work, see the Wiki [article](https://github.com/PepperDash/Essentials/wiki/Plugins).